sherpa/sherpa/docs/index.rst

 Sherpa is released under the
 `GNU General Public License v3.0
 <https://github.com/sherpa/sherpa/blob/master/LICENSE>`_,
-and is compatible with Python versions 3.7, 3.8, and 3.9.
+and is compatible with Python versions 3.7 to 3.10.
 Information on recent releases and citation information for Sherpa is available using the Digital Object Identifier (DOI) `10.5281/zenodo.593753 <https://doi.org/10.5281/zenodo.593753>`_.